 Keep this going for a few years and you will wake up one day realizing that you have completely transformed your life.

 When it comes to changing your habits, I have two important articles you should read to help you succeed in your reinvention challenges.
-These articles should make the complicated and difficult process of changing habits much simpler.
+These articles should make a complicated and difficult process of changing habits much simpler.

 Not easier, mind you, but simpler.